tomyun/juice/mes/README.md

 `(charset ..)` loads a predefined charset bundled with the tool.
 Currently, we have `pc98`, `english`, `europe`, and `korean-kk`.

 - `pc98`: SJIS encoding extended with several NEC PC-98 exclusive characters in row 12 and 13.
-- `english`: `pc98` extended with ASCII characters mapped to row 9 which was another PC-98 exclusive assigned for half-width ASCII.
+- `english`: `pc98` extended with additional mappings from row 9 to 11 utilizing PC-98 exclusive half-width characters.
 Requires no custom font.
 - `europe`: `pc98` extended with many combinations of diacritics mapped to row 48 and 49.
 Requires a custom font.
 - `korean-kk`: `pc98` extended with Korean syllables mapped to row 19.
 Used in Korean translation of Shangrlia 2, Jack, Elle, and YU-NO by K.K; Ushinawareta Rakuen, Dragon Knight 4, and Shangrlia by edenrock.
 - `korean-hannuri`: `pc98` extended with custom mapping used by Team Hannuri for Doukyuusei 1/2.